Interview Attire for Disadvantaged Job Seekers

 The first step disadvantaged job seekers can take is to truly believe in themselves and take the personal initiative to begin a job search.
 Career Gear invests in men who have begun to turn their lives around and are taking a proactive role in seeking employment.
 Career Gear's philosophy is simple but powerful: successful employment is a catalyst towards men emerging as better fathers and leaders within their communities.

 Who Is Eligible to Participate?

 To qualify for assistance, each participant must have completed a job-training program, have an interview scheduled, and have been referred to Career Gear by one of its partner programs located throughout New York City and its surrounding boroughs.

 These organizations include homeless shelters, welfare-to-work job training centers, and job training programs for ex-offenders, disabled individuals, and recovering substance abusers.
-The men Career Gear serve come from all walks of life, but are disconnected for one reason or another.
+The men Career Gear serves come from all walks of life but is disconnected for one reason or another.
 This includes all ages and ethnic backgrounds, recipients of public assistance, disabled individuals, recovering addicts, Iraqi war veterans, former foster care children, recent immigrants, and the formerly incarcerated.

 How Do They Go About Participating?

 When a participant arrives for his scheduled appointment, trained volunteers review his resume, identify potential barriers to the upcoming interview, review the work environment and culture in which the interview will take place, and offer specific and concrete tools to overcome potential obstacles in securing gainful employment.
 The Career Gear team will then work one-on-one with the men to help select an appropriate outfit for the upcoming job interview.
 Professional clothing provided includes a suit, dress shirt, tie, belt, shoes, and overcoat (when available).

 Professional Development Series